YarnSpinnerTool/YSDocs/docs/getting-started/writing-in-yarn/functions.md

 For example, `dice(6)` returns a number between 1 and 6, just like rolling a six-sided die.

+{% hint style="warning" %}

+Due to a bug, in versions of Yarn Spinner prior to version 3.0, this function returns a number between 0 and `sides - 1`, inclusive.

+{% endhint %}

 ### `round(number n)`

 `round` rounds `n` to the nearest integer.